gokulsrin/personal_website/README.md

 ### Usage Information

-To access the website, please visit the enviorments section of the GitHub page.
+To access the website, please visit the environment section of the GitHub page.